NathanG1en/baseball-research/README.md

 - Random Forest Classifier attempts
 - XGBoost Attempts
 - SHAP Graphs
-- Models saved as pkl files -
+- Models saved as pkl files

+## SHAP_Graphs.py
+This contains our Streamlit application:
+- We read in a model
+- Then we generate all the summary plots for each pitcher
+- Finally, we generate all the waterfall plots for each individual pitch <br/> We used streamlit to let us interact with all of these plots in a user-friendly manner.
 ## EDA Folder
 This folder contains a lot of our EDA, exploring a lot of avenues, although not all of them turned out to be fruitful.
 The most important figures from our presentation are contained in the "More_EDA.ipynb" file.